cscarpon/CF/README.md

 ## Windows Installation

-The FMT is currently built in Windows 11.
+The cf is currently built in Windows 11.

 To get started with the tool, you will need to download: